pivotal/docs-tas-adapter/install.md

      kubernetes_version: "KUBERNETES-VERSION"
    ```

-   Where `KUBERNETES-VERSION` is the kubernetes version of the cluster.
-Default is 1.23.3.
+   Where `KUBERNETES-VERSION` is the Kubernetes version of the cluster.
+Default is v1.23.3.

 ### <a id="aws-iam-registry-auth"></a>(Optional) Use AWS IAM authentication for registry credentials